Jtrom314/CS260Notes/README.md

 # CS 260 Notes Part I
-General Notes for CS260 for use on the midterm and final
+General Notes for CS260 for use on the midterm

 # Jusification for actions:
 Professor Jensen (Discord CS 260 Help; General; 02/17/2023) [View message here:](https://discord.com/channels/748656649287368704/748656649287368708/1076153677422788628)

 "Your start up README.md should be a big repository of everything you are discovering and want to record. **Put whatever you would like in there.**  The midterm is 60 multiple choice questions covering the Console, Internet, HTML, CSS, and JavaScript.
 No time limit.
 Make sure you come to the in-person review on March 6th, 3 PM (JKB 3108).
 That should set you up for success."

-Since there weren't any follow up messages placing restrictions on what could be contained in our README.md file, I have taken the liberty to take full advantage of the opportunity at hand.
+Since there weren't any follow up messages placing restrictions on what could be contained in our README.md file, although accessing links placed on the README file were forbidden, I have taken the liberty to take full advantage of the opportunity at hand by placing what I found to be the most useful information in this extremely long document.
+Enjoy :)

+# My Project
+To ssh into the web server:
+  `ssh -i <production key> ubuntu@<domain name>`
+To upload files to the web server:
+  `<bash script> -k <production key> -h <domain name> {-s <service>}`

 # The Console